 Some people claim the benefits to the baby of routines include:

-- Helping babies learn to regulate their internal clocks.
+- Helping babies develop their internal clocks.

 Some people claim the benefits to the parent of routines include: